 2. Emerald Coast

-Emerald Coast Overview
+Location of Florida’s Emerald Coast

 There is a famous saying that Florida is the only place in the US where the further north you go, the more southern it gets.
-The Emerald Coast is known for its stunning white-sand beaches.
-I went for the first time this year and absolutely loved it; it’s great to experience a whole other side of this state.
+The Emerald Coast is basically an extension of Alabama geographically.

 Destin, Panama City Beach, Pensacola, Fort Walton Beach

 Airports: Panama City Beach (ECP), Destin-Fort Walton Beach (VPS), Pensacola (PNS)

 Best beaches on Florida’s Emerald Coast

 Fort Walton Beach

 Blue Mountain Beach